istio/istio.io/content/en/blog/2021/better-external-authz/index.md

 In Istio 1.9, we have implemented extensibility into authorization policy by introducing a [`CUSTOM` action](https://github.com/istio/api/blob/b24ca4b76fdb51e227baf508c6d884eb8bcb51f5/security/v1beta1/authorization_policy.proto#L296), which allows you to delegate the access control decision to an external authorization service.

-The `CUSTOM` action allows to integrate Istio with an external authorization system that implements its own custom authorization logic.
+The `CUSTOM` action allows you to integrate Istio with an external authorization system that implements its own custom authorization logic.
 The following diagram shows the high level architecture of this integration:

 {{< image width="100%" link="./external_authz.svg" caption="External Authorization Architecture" >}}

 At configuration time, the mesh admin configures an authorization policy with a `CUSTOM` action to enable the external authorization on a proxy (either gateway or sidecar).
-The admin should make sure the external auth service is up and running.
+The admin should verify the external auth service is up and running.

 At runtime,